PhD in Applied Mathematics

 The primary emphases in the doctoral program in applied mathematics are applied mathematics, statistics and applied mathematics-physics.

 Admission to the PhD program in applied mathematics requires completion of an undergraduate degree in mathematics, statistics or physics, including coursework in advanced calculus, linear algebra, numerical methods, and either modern algebra or mechanics, electromagnetism and quantum physics.
-A grade point average of 3.250 in coursework in mathematics, statistics and physics is required, as well as an overall GPA of 3.000 for the last 60 credit hours (3.250 if the student has a previous master’s degree).
+A grade point average of 3.250 in coursework in mathematics, statistics and physics is required, as well as an overall GPA of 3.000 overall (3.250 if the student has a previous master’s degree).
 The GRE subject test in mathematics or physics is recommended but not required.

 To complete the PhD program in applied mathematics, the student must satisfy the course, language and residency requirements given below; pass the qualifying and preliminary examinations; and write a dissertation containing original research in statistics, applied mathematics-physics or applied mathematics.